• Skip to primary navigation

 One of my females has had a dried egg sack sticking out of her rear end.
 What should I do?

 When we see that we just leave it alone.
-It will resolve on its own one way or another, and it seems unlikely that intervening (like manually removing it) is going to lead to a better outcome for the roach.
+It will resolve on its own one way or another, and it seems unlikely that intervening (like manually removing the egg sack) will lead to a better outcome for the roach.

 Hey!
 I’m super confused about this since I can’t find any information on it anywhere, but when I picked up a dubia to give to my beardie I accidentally cut it a bit and it started spilling blue blood!
 What does this mean?